dao-qiu/xdp-ddos-protect/README.md

 When the eBPF program is loaded, you should see a significant reduction in percent CPU load on all A53 cores when `iperf3` is running and packets are being dropped.

 ### Steps used to collect data
+To collect the performance data, two scripts are used: 1. `cpu-load-mpstat.sh` and 2. `start-capture-ebpf.sh`.

+`cpu-load-mpstat.sh` is meant to extract CPU load per core and store into a separate text file for each core.
+Since AM6442 has two A53 cores, the script extracts CPU load for just the two A53 cores.

+`start-capture-ebpf.sh` is meant to setup the `iperf3` server and run `cpu-load-mpstat.sh` for about 80 seconds.
+The output of `iperf3` server is also saved into a text file.

+Additionally, the device used to send packets to the TI EVM was the same desktop PC used for compiling the eBPF program.
+Wireshark was used on the desktop PC to monitor traffic from the `iperf3` client side.

+The full sequence of events to capture data is outlined below.
+1. Start Wireshark capture on the desktop PC
+2. Start `start-capture-ebpf.sh` on the TI EVM
+3. Start `iperf3` client on the desktop PC
+4. Load the eBPF program after 15 seconds since the start of running `start-capture-ebpf.sh`
+5. Unload the eBPF program after 70 seconds since the start of running `start-capture-ebpf.sh`
+6. After `start-capture-ebpf.sh` stops running, stop Wireshark
+7. Check and rename the output files from `start-capture-ebpf.sh` on the TI EVM and save those files
+8. Check the I/O graph in Wireshark (Statistics--> I/O Graphs) and enable the Y axis to be Bits/1sec instead of packets/1sec
+9. Ensure TCP errors are also seen/checked in the I/O graph and save as .csv file
+10. Save the entire Wireshark capture as a pcap file

+The save files can then be used to plot graphs.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.
 Original project is attributed to Simone Rodigari.